DmitryBatyuk-1/wheat-project/README.md

 <img width="1078" height="605" alt="1 3 Month Decomposition" src="https://github.com/user-attachments/assets/9f6dfab8-6a08-4bad-8f88-6d687b8417e5" />

-We will be using z-scores with a rolling average with a look-back window of five years.
+Our data exhibits significant month-to-month seasonality.
+A more meaningful comparison involves examining the positioning of Net commercials in the same month across previous years.
+To conduct this analysis, we will employ z-scores calculated using a rolling average with a five-year look-back window.
 This will allow us to directly compare deviations from averages rather than raw values.
 Before we proceed with transformations, we will take a quick glance at correlation tables that will give us a hint of potential relationships.(1.
 [Correlation](https://github.com/DmitryBatyuk-1/wheat/blob/468b8d3e687c7765afc288261ac0b195a3307974/1.4%20Correlation%20PY) )

 <img width="969" height="545" alt="1 4 correlation" src="https://github.com/user-attachments/assets/d95a3476-bcff-4a3b-85b6-91a02342d8d7" />
 <img width="755" height="623" alt="1 4 correlation WASDE US" src="https://github.com/user-attachments/assets/658228aa-7e58-4256-8377-15a9b5da6c13" />